Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: NIMM benchmark (Public Health)

 \subsection{Dataset}

-The evaluation framework covers three infectious diseases, i.e., COVID, Influenza, and Methicillin-resistant \textit{Staphylococcus aureus} (MRSA), and includes data from both macro-level surveillance systems and facility-level administrative records.
+The benchmark covers three infectious diseases, i.e., COVID, Influenza, and Methicillin-resistant \textit{Staphylococcus aureus} (MRSA), and includes data from both macro-level surveillance systems and facility-level administrative records.
 The shape of each dataset can be described using three dimensions: (\# Locations, \# Timestamps, \# Features).